tgstoecker/RAW-ABS/README.md

 Activating the environment
 To activate the snakemake-tutorial environment, execute

-`conda activate nakemake-R-A-B-P`
+`conda activate snakemake-R-A-B-P`

 Now you can use the installed tools and our workflow without any software dependency issues.
 For detailed options of snakemake see:

-Should you want to remove the conda environment, execute `conda env remove -n nakemake-R-A-B-P`
+Should you want to remove the conda environment, execute `conda env remove -n snakemake-R-A-B-P`

 using Snakemake and an elaborate YAML or JSON file to control all options